joshua-jerred/Giraffe/docs/commands.md

 # Commands
 # ========

 This describes the commands that can be sent to GFS via the server, telemetry, or console.

-Currently only the server is implemented, but others are soon to follow.

 All commands are sent as a string of characters/numbers with a known format.

 For safety reasons, argument requirements must be met exactly.
 This means if a command expects no arguments, there should be nothing after the command ID and the final `/`.

 ## Command Format

 Commands are separated into 4 sections with a `/` used as a separator.

 [Command Flag]/[Category]/[Command ID]/[Command Argument]

 The first 3 sections are 3 characters long, with the argument section being between 0 and 20 characters long.

 If there are no arguments for a command, the `/` after the command ID is still required.

 Command Regex:
 `` ^cmd\/[a-z]{3}\/[a-z]{3}\/[a-z0-9-]{0,20}$ ``